Eight Cities Officially Announced To Receive XFL Teams For First Season In 2020

 Uniform designs are expected to be announced during the first quarter of 2019 along with team nicknames likely coming around the same time.

 XFL CEO and Commissioner Oliver Luck said that a Football Reimagined Committee was put together to help “redefine the game” of football.
-Four major areas have been their focus and the XFL will make sure that they remain in place during the season as reported by SE Scoops.
+Four major areas have been their focus and the XFL will make sure that they remain in place during the season, as reported by SE Scoops.

 - Player safety